anilabraham-IT/IntuneEDU/IntuneEDU/in-development.md

 WIP We’re refining the essential settings in Express Configuration to help you get devices and groups set up faster.

 ###  New settings for Windows 10 devices
-WIP Intune for Eduation will have new settings that give you more control over areas such as security, power management, and Windows updates.
-Windows Update notifications : This setting lets you choose whether or not users see notifications about Windows Updates.
+WIP Intune for Education will have new settings that give you more control over areas such as security, power management, and Windows updates.
+Windows Update notifications: This setting lets you choose whether or not users see notifications about Windows Updates.

 ### Apply iOS device naming template
-When you enroll devices and set up a MDM server token in Intune for Educations, you'll have the option to create and apply a name, such as *Contoso*, to the group of devices.
+When you enroll devices and set up an MDM server token in Intune for Education, you can create and apply a group name to the devices.
 Intune for Education will then append a unique serial number to the end of each device name.
 The serial number is an automatic addition that will help you identify individual devices in a group.
-If you want to apply a naming template to devices that are already enrolled, you'll need to reset and re-enroll them.
+To apply a naming template to devices that are already enrolled, you'll need to reset and re-enroll them.

 ### See also
 See [What’s new in Intune for Education](whats-new.md) for details about recent developments.